TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms1/lab1.md

 The template contains 3 Maven projects:

 * `minijava`: the initial Spoofax project for MiniJava,
-* `minijava.examples`: an empty project for your example MiniJava programs,
+* `minijava.example`: an empty project for your example MiniJava programs,
 * `minijava.test.syntax`: an empty project for your MiniJava syntax tests.

 #### Importing projects into Eclipse